robertkovax/TrussFab/assets/sketchup_components/0_README_FOR_CUSTOM_BOTTLES.txt

-The specification has the elements: number - Only used for sorting, the first bottle will be the 'default' bottle name - Used to describe the connection short_name - Used short to describe the connection, this will be used for example in the connection count tool weight - The weight of the link in grams
+The specification has the elements: number - Only used for sorting, the first bottle will be the 'default' bottle name - Used to describe the connection.
+This should be unique, as it will be used to reload the model in case of JSON Import/Export. short_name - Used short to describe the connection, this will be used for example in the connection count tool weight - The weight of the link in grams